Frequently Asked Questions

 FAQs: State of Georgia and Federal Law Requirements to for Use of Dangerous Drugs in Non-Human Research

-Under Georgia law, “Dangerous Drugs” are drugs that are available only by prescription from a licensed healthcare professional or the purchase of which is restricted to licensed healthcare professionals.
+Under Georgia law, “Dangerous Drugs” are drugs available only by prescription from a licensed healthcare professional or the purchase of which is restricted to licensed healthcare professionals.
 Dangerous Drugs do not include prescription drugs that are “Controlled Substances,” i.e., drugs that have the potential for addiction/abuse and are classified as “controlled substances” under state or federal law.
+Find a list here.

 Dangerous Drugs also do not include over-the-counter drugs (including certain lower-dose forms of drugs that would be considered prescription drugs if they were in higher-dose forms)—the term “Dangerous Drugs” refers to prescription drugs that are not Controlled Substances.

-The amount of time it takes to get a permit varies depending on individual circumstances and agency caseload.
-A wait of at least five weeks is not unusual.
+The time it takes to get a permit varies depending on individual circumstances and agency caseload.
+A wait of at least five weeks is typical.
 The Georgia Drugs and Narcotics Agency (GDNA) must inspect your facility before granting the permit.
 They will check to ensure you have appropriate security, procedures, and documentation.

 Generally, the GDNA requires the same security safeguards for Dangerous Drugs as they and the DEA require for Controlled Substances: